-I’m lucky enough to have a zero waste supermarket super close to where I live, so that’s where I get my Hydrophil toothbrushes* and q-tips, my Lamazuna toothpaste* on a stick, and my groceries.
+I’m lucky enough to have a zero waste supermarket super close to where I live, so that’s where I get my Hydrophil toothbrushed, q-tips, and my Lamazuna toothpaste on a stick, and my groceries.
 If you live in Regensburg or nearby, I can definitely recommend checking out the Füllgut store for zero waste shopping!
 Since I am currently studying abroad in Colombia and just ran out of the Lamazuna toothpaste, I recently picked up this toothpaste from an organic health store in La Soledad (Ecosavia) if anyone reading this is in Bogotá and looking for some zero waste natural toothpaste.
 I haven’t tried this yet but I’m really excited to use it!

 Another thing that everyone of us uses almost on a daily basis is shampoo and body wash, which always come in plastic bottles.
-This past summer, after trying some solid shampoos from Lush that didn’t really work for me (which doesn’t mean theirs aren’t good, a friend of mine has been using them for years!), I’ve found an amazing brand that was founded in Germany by two travelers, Johannes and Christoph, and has started the production of their Duschbrocken, their solid shampoo & body wash bars (all in one!), via a Crowdfunding Project that I participated in.
+This past summer, I’ve found an amazing brand that was founded in Germany by two travelers, Johannes and Christoph, that have started the production of their Duschbrocken, their solid shampoo & body wash bars (all in one!), via a Crowdfunding Project that I participated in.
 I opted for the fruity Frida bar and have been totally loving it.
 After using that up, I decided to try Maxi Minz and am equally enjoying it!
 Johannes and Christoph produce all the organic and natural bars themselves in Germany where they live, so I also love the local aspect about it.
-I seriously can’t recommend them enough and I’m so glad I only have to take one thing on the road with me instead of a bunch of bottles.
+I seriously can’t recommend them enough and I’m so glad I only have to take one thing on the road with me instead of a bunch of plastic bottles.